avtbs/angularjs-webpack-boilerplate/README.md

 # angularjs-webpack-boilerplate
 #### Overview
-The goal of this project is to provide boilerplate code that would be useful for creating a new web application with AngularJS (1.8) and webpack (5.71.0).
+The goal of this project is to provide boilerplate code that would be useful for creating a new web application with AngularJS (1.8) and webpack (5.71.0) and node (16+).
 Examples are provided to illustrate best practices for structuring a component-based workflow.

 Features include:
 - ES6 support with Babel